 OSHA is partnering with employers and trade associations on its National Safety Stand-Down for fall prevention in construction, which will take place May 4-8, 2020.
 The safety stand-down is designed to raise awareness about the hazards of falls, which are responsible for the highest number of deaths in the construction industry, contributing to 366 worker deaths in 2017 alone.
 Fall protection is also the most frequently cited OSHA violation each year.

 What is a Safety Stand-Down?

-A safety stand-down is a voluntary event that gives employers an opportunity to talk directly to employees about fall hazards and reinforce the importance of fall protection.
+A safety stand-down is a voluntary event for employers to talk directly to employees about fall hazards and to reinforce the importance of fall protection.